 Media Literacy in Libraries

-This course, designed for librarians and staff, will teach attendees how to interpret media messages and their effect on individuals and society by applying media literacy theory and practices.
-You will also learn how to pass this knowledge on to your patrons and colleagues to help them better evaluate media.
+Librarians and staff will benefit from learning how to interpret media messages and their effect on individuals and society by applying media literacy theory and practices.
+Attendees will also learn how to pass this knowledge on to patrons and colleagues to help them better evaluate media.

 Learning objectives for this session include:

 - Defining media literacy and the framework for interpreting media messages

 - Evaluating various forms of media to verify the validity and credibility of the information reported

 - Developing programs, services, and other opportunities to teach patrons and colleagues about media literacy

 Attendees should have familiarity with Web browsers and the Internet.
 Basic HTML experience is preferred.

 - Approximately one hour of homework will be required.